ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 When I was much younger, there was a web browser game called Akinator.

 Is it AI?
-Nope, basically a binary search tree.
+Nope; basically a binary search tree.
 - I'm aware that's a massive simplification; don't worry.

-Did it look like magic?
+Did it look like magic to me?
 At the time, yes.

 The concept was pretty simple.
 You receive a list of questions you answer to supply details about your character, animal, or person you were thinking of.
-Your only responses were either "Yes" or "No."
+Your only responses were:
+- Yes
+- No
+- Don't Know
+- Probably
+- Probably Not

+While there's multiple choices, the only possible values are 0 or 1.
+Don't know, probably, and probably only affect the *probability* (specifically likelihood/confidence) of 1 or 0, whereas Yes or No directly confirm a 0 or 1.
+That means, for each question, there's only two true states.

-- In more technical terms, for n number of questions it asks, it tries to find the answer from 2^n possibilities.
+In more technical terms, for n number of questions it asks, it tries to find the answer from 2^n possibilities.
 For 10 questions, that gives it a list of 1024 possibilities.
 For 20 questions, that becomes 1048576 possibilities.
 30 questions?
 1073741824 possibilities.
 33 questions means 8589934592 possibilities, or successfully finding one person from *~8 billion people* on Earth.

 The more questions you answer, the more likely it is to narrow down the correct answer.
 It's really easy for a computer to track all of this, but much harder for a human.